 Tools for managing widgets

 This project includes tools for managing widgets.
+These tools are:

 wgtpkg-info: command line tool to display informations about a widget file.

-wgtpkg-installer: command line tool to install a widget file.
+wgtpkg-install: command line tool to install a widget file.

 wgtpkg-pack: command line tool to create a widget file from a widget directory.